Tafara-N/Projects/Docs/Portfolio-II/WebStack-Portfolio-Project/README.md

 A conclusion summarizing your experience.
 Remember, the presentation is a vital part of your project completion, so be sure to include it in your planning to avoid any delays in submission.

-Add URLs here:
-1. Video Demo of your project
+### 1. Video Demo of your project
-mandatory

 Alongside your project presentation, we require a short video demo, no longer than 3 minutes, that showcases the essential features of your project, illustrating how they all work together.
 This could take the form of a user walkthrough.

 We’ve created a tutorial video to inspire you with our expectations.
-Think of it as an inspirational tool, not a strict template, designed to help you effectively showcase your brilliant work.
+Think of it as an inspirational tool, **not a strict template**, designed to help you effectively showcase your brilliant work.
 Your creativity and individual touch will make your demo even more engaging.